linkmalloc/proudbisayabai.ph/_posts/2022-04-01-exhibit-fur-a-real-cause.md

 ****
 ##### Exhibit FUR A Real Cause

 Street Life is a photography exhibit that advocates Rabies Awareness and serves as a platform for a cause by showcasing the lives of stray animals and their symbiotic interaction with society through pet photography.
-It runs through by its owner, Miss Beverly Cañedo, from March 1 to April 03 at Ayala Central Bloc.
+It runs through by its owner, Miss Beverly Tañedo, from March 1 to April 03 at Ayala Central Bloc.
 It is a special place to see and bring your furbabies with you!

 <div class="row">
   <div class="col-md-6">